Courageous (film): Plot

 Martinez's manager offers him a promotion on the condition that he falsify inventory documents.
-After being given a day to think about it, Martinez refuses, maintaining that it would be wrong.
+After being given a day to think about it, Martinez refuses, maintaining that it would be dishonoring to God and to his family.
 Impressed, his boss promotes him and raises his pay, revealing that the condition had been a test of Javier's integrity, with Javier being the only individual to pass after many others had been tested.

 Mitchell discovers that Fuller has been stealing drugs from police evidence to resell on the streets for money.
 Mitchell decides he must honor his Resolution and report the corruption.
 He sets up a sting leading to Fuller's arrest and imprisonment.
 Fuller explains his motives that he was doing it for his son, feeling that his yearly pay wasn't enough to provide for him.
 Mitchell visits Fuller in jail where Fuller admits to his mistakes and asks Mitchell to look after his son.
 During a minor traffic stop, Hayes and Thomson unknowingly confront the armed leader of a gang they have been repeatedly encountering.
 One of the gang members is Derrick, who stops the gang leader from shooting Hayes with a shotgun.
-After an intense firefight, Deputy Hayes asks Derrick what he's doing with the gang, and the later responds that he had no one else that cared about him.
+After an intense firefight, Deputy Hayes asks Derrick what he's doing with the gang, and the latter responds that he had no one else that cared about him.

 At a Father's Day church service, the men present the Resolution and Mitchell urges the fathers in the congregation to be a godly influence on their families.
 Mitchell runs in a 5K race with both his and Fuller's sons, Hayes begins to teach and mentor Derrick in prison, and Thomson meets his daughter for the first time.

+In the Legacy edition, ten years have passed.
+Nathan, now the Sheriff, David, now a Lieutenant, Javier, now an officer, Adam and Shane's son Tyler reunite at the jail where Shane is released after serving his sentence.